videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 </center>

-VideoSDK also allows you to configure the interactive livestream layouts in numerous ways like by simply setting different prebuilt layouts in the configuration or by providing your own custom template to do the livestream according to your layout choice.
+VideoSDK enables you to configure the interactive livestream layout in various ways, either by setting different prebuilt layouts in the configuration or by providing your own custom template for livestreaming according to your layout choice.

-This guide will provide an overview of how to implement start and stop Interactive live streaming (HLS).
+This guide provides an overview of how to implement starting and stopping Interactive Live Streaming (HLS).

 :::important

-To initiate automatic Interactive live streaming (HLS) at the beginning of a `session`, simply provide the `autoStartConfig` feature `hls` during `room` creation.
+To initiate automatic Interactive live streaming (HLS) at the beginning of a `session`, simply provide the `autoStartConfig` feature, `hls` during `room` creation.
 For more information on configuring the `autoStartConfig`, please refer to the provided documentation **[<u>here</u>](/api-reference/realtime-communication/create-room#autoStartConfig)**.

 :::

 ### `startHls()`

-`startHls()` can be used to start a interactive livestream of the meeting which can be accessed from the `useMeeting` hook.
-This method accepts one parameter:
+The `startHls()` method, accesible from the `useMeeting` hook, can be used to initiate interactive livestream of a meeting.
+This method accepts the following parameter:

-- `config (optional)`: This parameter will define how the interactive livestream layout should look like.
+- `config (optional)`: This parameter defines how the interactive livestream layout should look like.

   ```js
   const config = {